Sharp upper tail behavior of line ensembles via the tangent method: Monotonicity proofs assumption verification

-where $X_0$ and $X_{N+1}$ are interpreted as $+\infty$ and $-\infty$ respectively, but can in general be taken to be upper and lower boundary data functions, as we will need later.
-If the diffusion is defined on an interval $[a,b]$, the analogous expression holds.
+where $X_0$ and $X_{N+1}$ are interpreted as $+\infty$ and $-\infty$ respectively.
+Using this expression, one can also define more general processes with upper and lower boundary data functions.
+One can also give the Brownian motions an ordered drift $\lambda = (\lambda_1 > \lambda_2 > \ldots > \lambda_N)$: in this situation, the diffusion has generator as in \eqref{e.oy diffusion generator} and Radon-Nikodym derivative as in \eqref{e.brownian motion rn derivative} with $\psi_\lambda$ , the class one $\mf{gl}_N$-WHittaker function of index $\lambda$, replacing $\psi_0$ (see \cite[Sections 3.2 and 8.3]{corwin2016kpz}).
+This process has no direct relation with the O'Connell-Yor free energy line ensemble.
+However, in the case of ordered drift, one has a Feynman-Kac representation for $\psi_\lambda$ \cite[Corollary 1]{o2014whittaker} (here under $\E^\lambda_z$, $X^N$ is distributed as a Brownian motion in $\R^N$ with drift $\lambda$ and starting point $z$):

+the ordered drift condition ensures that the integral converges almost surely.
+For technical reasons that will be apparent soon (see Lemma~\ref{l.OY local limit}), this probabilistic representation (which is not available for $\psi_0$) will be useful to us.

+Now we return to the case where $\lambda = 0^N$ and the diffusion has entrance law $\mu_s$.
 It is proven in \cite[Corollary~1.7]{nica2021intermediate} that, after appropriate scaling, $X^N$ converges in the sense of finite dimensional distributions to an ensemble whose lowest-indexed line is the narrow-wedge solution to the KPZ equation at time $t$, i.e., the KPZ line ensemble; the KPZ equation considered in \cite{nica2021intermediate} has slightly different coefficients than in this paper, but one can go between the two by simple scaling relations, as we discuss in Section~\ref{app.hamiltonian} ahead.
 The arguments for \cite[Theorem~3.10]{corwin2016kpz} then upgrades this convergence to hold on the level of processes.
 This yields the following theorem.